geco-bern/swiss-ndvi-processing/README.md

 #### Required parameter to modify inside the script

-- The path of input new data in line 15.
+- The path of input new data in [line 15](workflow_implementation/demo/4_merge_zarr.py#15).
 This must be the same path as the output file in the previous script.
-- The path of temporary output befoire the merging
+- The path of temporary output in the following line before the merging.
-- The path of the historical analysis
-- The path of the definitive merged dataset

 ### Run the analysis